How to Take the Slow Boat From Luang Prabang to Thailand

 Food stalls and restaurants in Pak Beng

-The food here is typically Laotian and the owner speaks English very well.
-The noodles we had were so good that we asked them if we could order some for our next leg of the boat trip the next day.
+The food here is Laotian local food and the owner speaks English very well.
+The noodles we had were so good that we ordered some takeaway for our next leg of the boat trip the next day.

 We were told to be at the dock in the morning at 7.30 A.M.
-The truth is that this is a bit early and the boat didn’t leave until 8.30 A.M. but it’s a good idea to go early to secure a good seat.
+But the truth is that this is a bit early and not really necessary.
+The boat didn’t leave until 8.30 A.M. but it’s a good idea to go early to secure a good seat.

 Day two: slow boat Pak Beng to Huay Xai

-When you arrive at the dock in the morning be sure to board the right boat.
-The boats that leave for Huay Xai and the one leaving for Luang Prabang are lying right next to one another and many people boarded the wrong boat at first.
+When you arrive at the dock the next morning be sure to board the right boat.
+The boats that leave for Huay Xai and the one leaving for Luang Prabang are lying right next to one another and many people boarded the wrong boat when they first arrived.

 Slow boats waiting at the Pak Beng dock, Laos